23. Merging

 01 Merge the branches

 Merging brings changes from two branches into one.
-Let us go back to the style branch and merge it with master.
+Let us go back to the style branch and merge it with main.

 Run